Australia is at a crossroads these days.

 The native English speaker is actually the minority globally.
 Yep, there are more non-native speakers of English than natives.
 So don’t let the monolinguals boss you around too much.
 Promise?

 Not many people are going to sound like our team in 100 years time.
 But until then, what can we do about your English speaking?
-Here are 5 top sounds that our team recommend you get right if you are aiming to move your speaking closer to Standard Australian English.
+Here are 5 top sounds that our team recommend you get right if you are aiming to move your speaking closer to Mainstream Australian English.

 WATCH THE TUTORIAL NOW.
 Voice Science TV.Put a Face to Voice Science